gvsmirnov/jmh-gradle-sample/README.md

 Here's a sample of how this can be done with [gradle](http://gradle.org) and [JMH](http://openjdk.java.net/projects/code-tools/jmh/)

-A bit more detailed article can be found in my blog (TODO).
+A bit more detailed article can be found [in my blog](http://gvsmirnov.ru/blog/tech/2014/03/10/keeping-your-benchmarks-separate.html).

 Usage: